What is the Digital Media Studio?

 I've never done sound and video work before, can you help me?

 Regina Public Library offers regular programming in the Digital Media Studio to demonstrate the use of computer software, production equipment, and project workflow techniques.
 Comprehensive online training, eBook and physical book resources are available through our digital services and in our collection.
-We suggest starting with Lynda as it has numerous courses of interest in these areas.
+We suggest starting with LinkedIn Learning as it has numerous courses of interest in these areas.

 How will reservations for the Digital Media Studio equipment and spaces work?